adobe/aem-project-archetype/README.md

 `singleCountry`           | `y`            | Includes a language-master content structure (can be `y`, or `n`).
 `includeExamples`         | `y`            | Includes a [Component Library](https://www.aemcomponents.dev/) example site (can be `y`, or `n`).
 `includeErrorHandler`     | `n`            | Includes a custom 404 response page that will be global to the entire instance (can be `y` or `n`).
+`includeCommerce`         | `n`            | Includes [CIF Core Components](https://github.com/adobe/aem-core-cif-components) dependecies and generates corresponding artifacts.
+`commerceEndpoint`        |                | Required for CIF only.
+Optional endpoint of the commerce system GraphQL service to be used (e.g. `https://hostname.com/grapql`).

 ## System Requirements